RexxLA/rexx-repository/ARB/standards/work-in-progress/document/provided_classes.md

 /* Returns a new collection of the same class as SELF that contains the items from SELF that have indexes also in the argument. */
-/* Actually an index in SELF can only be ‘matched’ with one in the argument once. */
+/* Actually an index in SELF can only be 'matched' with one in the argument once. */

 return self~difference(self~difference(arg(1)))